 Destiny 2 Prost emblem giveaway livestream

-Come and watch me solo the Ghosts of the Deep dungeon while giving away codes for the Oktoberfest-inspired Prost emblem.
+Sam's back at it again soloing Ghosts of the Deep dungeon and giving away Prost emblem codes!

-Do you want an exclusive Destiny 2 emblem?
-Of course you do!
-Well today’s Shacknews livestream is all about giving away codes for the Oktoberfest-inspired Prost emblem.
-Come and join us today as I load into the Ghosts of the Deep dungeon and attempt a solo run.
-While I’m doing that, I’ll also be giving out some codes in chat, but those who are in our Discord can get some early!
+I’m getting back into the Ghosts of the Deep dungeon to see if I can get a bit further this time.
+While we’re doing that, we’re also giving away some more Prost emblems for Destiny 2 players!
+Come and join us as I try to put Ecthar in the ground.

 The Destiny 2 Prost emblem giveaway livestream will begin at 4:00 p.m.
 PT / 7:00 p.m.
-ET on Wednesday, October 4, 2023 on the Shacknews Twitch channel.
-Make sure you stop by the chat and say hello to have a chance at scoring one of these emblems!
-Those who have joined the official Shacknews Discord server can get a headstart on nabbing a code – so join up so you can get into the Oktoberfest spirit.
+ET on Tuesday, October 10, 2023 on the Shacknews Twitch channel.
+If you want to get a Prost emblem, drop by the chat, say hello, and most importantly, join the Shacknews Discord server.
+By joining the server and making yourself known, we can hook you up with an emblem.
+These Prost emblems come courtesy of Bungie, who was nice enough to provide us with a bunch to give away in whatever format we wanted!
+What better way to celebrate a Destiny 2 emblem than with a Destiny 2 stream?

 -